Watch: "NetWork Kansas helps Mildred, Kansas, keep its grocery store" | 2:52

-Don Macke is the founder of the Center for Rural Entrepreneurship in Nebraska and directs its Entrepreneurial Communities solution area.
+Don Macke is vice president of e2 Entrepreneurial Ecosystems in Nebraska and directs its Entrepreneurial Communities solution area.
 He works with rural entrepreneurs in the continental United States and Canada.
 Macke said he offers a framework for rural entrepreneurs that helps mayors, bankers, economic developers, and people in local chambers of commerce identify local entrepreneurs who have growth orientation or potential.
 Those entrepreneurs are important, because, ultimately, they are the ones who will reach external markets, create jobs, tax bases, and bring wealth into the community.

 He offered up a story of about Ord, Nebraska, a town currently of 2,100 people.
 Twenty years ago, the people of Ord realized that they’d never recovered from the 1980s farming crisis.
 Their numbers were dwindling quickly.